JoinColony/colonyNetwork/docs/_Interface_IColonyNetwork.md

 ### `setupRegistrar`

-Setup registrar with ENS and root node
+Setup registrar with ENS and root node.

 **Parameters**